-5. Travelling solo doesn’t always mean you have to pay more
+Travelling with strangers doesn’t always mean you have to pay more

 However, if you don’t want to share a room, on most tours with KE you can upgrade.
 This is known as a single supplement, and this optional price is published before you book, as the company doesn’t believe in any hidden fees.
 You might even find yourself in a position where you are offered a free upgrade.

 Top tip: Look out for single supplement offers.
 Right now, the folks at KE have a great offer on five of their Bhutan adventure holidays where you can upgrade to your own single tent for no extra cost and save up to £450 in the process.

 Remember, it’s your choice to be the soul of the party or chill out and relax in your room with your favourite book.
 Yes, you’re travelling with strangers, but no one is going to tell you how to enjoy yourself – that’s up to you.
 Whichever you prefer, you’ll find it’s the moments like chatting away the miles on long walks, trying each other’s street food choices and testing out the local language together that are the times you’ll remember best in years to come.

 When you share an experience like trekking in remote Northern Vietnam, where you stay with hill-tribe villagers in their homes, it’s heart-warming to know that your memories of this adventure will also be shared by others.
 Many solo travellers who meet on KE’s tours stay in touch well after they’ve flown home and stay friends (or even partners) for life.